[HISTORY: Adopted by the Borough Council of the Borough of New Britain 6-12-2018 by Ord. No. 388. Amendments noted where applicable.]

 He shall not hawk or cry his wares upon any street or sidewalk in the Borough.

-He shall not use any loudspeaker or horn or other device for announcing his presence by which the public is annoyed.
+He shall not use any loudspeaker or horn or other device for announcing his presence.

-Any person who shall violate any provision of this chapter shall, for each and every such violation, upon conviction thereof, be sentenced to pay a fine of not more than $600 and costs of prosecution and, in default of payment of such fine and costs, to imprisonment for not more than 30 days, provided each day's violation of any provision of this chapter constitutes a separate violation.
+Any person, firm or corporation who shall violate any provisions of this chapter shall, upon conviction thereof, be sentenced to pay a fine of not more than $1,000 plus costs and, in default of payment of said fine and costs, to a term of imprisonment not to exceed 30 days.
+Each day that a violation of this chapter continues or each section of this chapter which shall be found to have been violated shall constitute a separate offense.